 OVERVIEW: The philanthropic branch of Motorola Solutions funds public safety, first responders, disaster relief, and education emphasizing STEM-related disciplines.

-IP TAKE: If you want to stimulate young people's interest in pursuing STEM studies, improve postsecondary STEM training, and are concerned with reaching out to groups who are underrepresented in the STEM fields, this funder may have a solution.
+IP TAKE: Motorola seeks grantseekers working to stimulate young people's interest in STEM studies, improve postsecondary STEM training, and reach underrepresented groups in the STEM fields.
 Motorola prioritizes projects in areas where it has a corporate presence.

-In primary and secondary education, awards have supported a wide range of recipients and programs, including K-12 school systems, scholarships, teacher development, professional associations, and youth programs.
+In primary and secondary education, past grantees include a wide range of recipients and programs, including K-12 school systems, scholarships, teacher development, professional associations, and youth programs.

-Past higher ed grantees have been plentiful as well, with many awards benefiting both pre-college and university education.
-Funded projects have included career development for Latinos with STEM degrees, university faculty mentorships for graduate students, connecting teenagers with STEM undergrads, and a summer program for First Nation K-12 students.
-Other higher education STEM grants have supported outreach to stimulate interest in STEM among middle and high school students, especially girls and ethnic minority students.
+Past higher education grantees are plentiful and include both pre-college and university education initiatives.
+Funded projects include career development for Latinos with STEM degrees, university faculty mentorships for graduate students, connecting teenagers with STEM undergrads, and a summer program for First Nation K-12 students.
+Other past higher education STEM grants support outreach to stimulate interest in STEM among middle and high school students, especially girls and ethnic minority students.

 Applying for funding through Motorola is an open but competitive process, and organizations outside the U.S. are also eligible to apply.
-Questions regarding eligibility can be answered on the foundation’s application or by emailing email@example.com.
+Email firstname.lastname@example.org with questions regarding eligibility.

 - Greg Brown, Chairman and Chief Executive Officer